caio-davi/qualify/CSCE_221/exercises/README.md

 ## List of Exercises by chapter:

 > Disclaimer: I did those questions to train myself.
-There is absolutely no guarantee that they have the right answers.
+There is absolutely no guarantee they have the right answers.

 - [Chapter 2](./chapter2.md)